*UPDATE* October 18, 2021: applications are currently open for a TA appointment for Physics 326 (3.17 base units). Candidates will preferably have:

 These postings are updated by SFU's departments.
 Applicants should make sure that they can meet the departments' requirements and application deadlines.
 Please apply directly to the department where the job posting is located.
 Please check your department's job posting website as well.

-There are no Sessional Instructor (SI) postings in Physics for the Spring 2021 term.
+There are no Sessional Instructor (SI) postings in Physics for the Fall 2021 term.

 For all courses